in28minutes/java-cheat-sheet/README.md

     int memberVariable;

     void method1() {
 		//RULE 3: method1LocalVariable can be used only in method1.
 		int method1LocalVariable;

 		memberVariable = 5;//RULE 2
 		staticVariable = 5;//RULE 1

 		//Some Code
 		{
 		    //RULE 4:blockVariable can be used only in this block. int blockVariable;
 		    //Some Code
 		}

 		//blockVariable = 5;//COMPILER ERROR - RULE 4
     }

     void method2() {
 		//method1LocalVariable = 5; //COMPILER ERROR - RULE3
     }

     static void staticMethod() {
 		staticVariable = 5;//RULE 1
 		//memberVariable = 5; //COMPILER ERROR - RULE 2
     }
 }
 ```

 #### Scope Example 1
-staticVariable is declared using keyword static.It is available in the instance method method1 and static method named staticMethod.
+- staticVariable is declared using keyword static.
+- It is available in the instance method method1 and static method named staticMethod.

 #### Scope Example 2
-memberVariable is declared directly in the class  and does NOT use keyword static.
+- memberVariable is declared directly in the class  and does NOT use keyword static.
 So, it is an instance variable.
-It is available in the instance method method1 but not accessible in the static method named staticMethod.
+- It is available in the instance method method1 but not accessible in the static method named staticMethod.

 #### Scope Example 3
-method1LocalVariable is declared in the method method1.
+- method1LocalVariable is declared in the method method1.
 So, it is a local variable.
-It is available in the instance method method1 but available in any other  instance or static methods.
+- It is available in the instance method method1 but available in any other  instance or static methods.

 #### Scope Example 4
-blockVariable is declared in a block in method1.
+- blockVariable is declared in a block in method1.
 So, it is a block variable.
-It is available only in the block where it is defined.
-It is not accessible any where out side the block Ð even in the same method.
+- It is available only in the block where it is defined.
+- It is not accessible any where out side the block , even in the same method.

 ### Variable Initialization
-- Initialization defines the first value that is assigned to a variable if a value is not assigned.
+- Initialization defines the default value assigned to a variable if it is not initialized.

 #### Important Rules
 - Member/Static variables are alway initialized with default values.
 - Default values for numeric types is 0, floating point types is 0.0, boolean is false, char  is '\u0000' and for a object reference variable is null.
 - Local variables are not initialized by default by compiler.
+- Using a local variable before initialization results in a compilation error.
-- If local variables are used before they are initialized, it would result in Compilation Error.
-Assigning a null value is a valid initialization for reference variables.
+- Assigning a null value is a valid initialization for reference variables.

 #### Variable Initialization Examples
 Lets look at an example program to understand all the rules regarding variable initialization.

 ```
-package com.rithus.variables;
+package com.in28minutes.variables;

 //RULE1:Member/Static variables are alway initialized with
 //default values.Default values for numeric types is 0,